goposky/layer7-cicd/README.md

 Java webstart opens the policy manager login screen.
 Login with the default credentials (which you can find within the docker-compose.yml file).

 #### Use the GMU (Gateway Management Utility) to manage your gateways
 The GMU utility is packaged into a docker image (refer `gmu/Dockerfile`) and the `gmu-slave` container uses this image.
 This container functions as a Jenkins slave in our CICD setup.
-We can use this container to run adhoc commands as well, without needing to install the GMU tool locally on your PC.\
+We can use this container to run adhoc GMU commands as well, without needing to install the GMU tool locally on your PC.\
 Once, the `gmu-slave` container is running, we may run the commands the following way:
 ```
 docker exec -it gateway_gmu-slave_1 gmu <command>